Thormanby: Landmarks

-The village church is dedicated to St Mary Magdalene and is a Grade II* listed building.
+St Mary Magdalene's Church, Thormanby is a Grade II* listed building.
 It was built in the 12th century and has been subject to frequent changes up to 1955.
 The church stands a short distance east of the village on Church Lane.
 The village rectory is just south-west from the church.

 The Old Rectory is a Grade II Listed 18th-century Georgian residence, built in 1737 with a later addition of a schoolroom in 1786, and further alterations in 1837.

 Near the Rectory is a small redundant Wesleyan chapel, built in 1875, which has now been converted into a private house.

 West of the village, on Birdforth Beck, is Thormanby Mill.
 A red-brick 19th-century barn at Thormanby Mill is Grade II listed.

 At the north of the village, on the A19 near Birdforth Bridge, stands a Grade II-listed late 19th-century triangular cast iron mile post.